civican/legisinfo/44-1/bills/C-59/bill_text.md

 ### Section 56

-      **(1)** The Minister may enter into an agreement or arrangement, in writing, with the government of a foreign state or an international organization regarding the exchange, between the Centre and any institution or agency of that state or organization that has powers and duties similar to those of the Centre, of information that the Centre, institution or agency has reasonable grounds to suspect would be relevant to investigating or prosecuting a money laundering offence, a terrorist activity financing offence or **a sanctions evasion offence**, or an offence that is substantially similar to **any of those offences**.
+      **(1)** The Minister may enter into an agreement or arrangement, in writing, with the government of a foreign state or an international organization regarding the exchange, between the Centre and any institution or agency of that state or organization that has powers and duties similar to those of the Centre, of information that the Centre, institution or agency has reasonable grounds to suspect would be relevant to investigating or prosecuting a money laundering offence, a terrorist activity financing offence or a sanctions evasion offence, or an offence that is substantially similar to any of those offences.

-      **(2)** The Centre may, with the approval of the Minister, enter into an agreement or arrangement, in writing, with an institution or agency of a foreign state that has powers and duties similar to those of the Centre, regarding the exchange, between the Centre and the institution or agency, of information that the Centre, institution or agency has reasonable grounds to suspect would be relevant to investigating or prosecuting a money laundering offence, a terrorist activity financing offence or **a sanctions evasion offence**, or an offence that is substantially similar to **any of those offences**.
+      **(2)** The Centre may, with the approval of the Minister, enter into an agreement or arrangement, in writing, with an institution or agency of a foreign state that has powers and duties similar to those of the Centre, regarding the exchange, between the Centre and the institution or agency, of information that the Centre, institution or agency has reasonable grounds to suspect would be relevant to investigating or prosecuting a money laundering offence, a terrorist activity financing offence or a sanctions evasion offence, or an offence that is substantially similar to any of those offences.

   **(2)** Paragraph 56(3)(a) of the Act is replaced by the following:

-    restrict the use of information to purposes relevant to investigating or prosecuting a money laundering offence, a terrorist activity financing offence or **a sanctions evasion offence**, or an offence that is substantially similar to **any of those offences**; and
+    restrict the use of information to purposes relevant to investigating or prosecuting a money laundering offence, a terrorist activity financing offence or a sanctions evasion offence, or an offence that is substantially similar to any of those offences; and

 ### Section 291

   **(1)** Paragraph 56.1(1)(a) of the Act is replaced by the following:

-    the Centre has reasonable grounds to suspect that the information would be relevant to the investigation or prosecution of a money laundering offence, a terrorist activity financing offence or **a sanctions evasion offence**, or an offence that is substantially similar to **any of those offences**; and
+    the Centre has reasonable grounds to suspect that the information would be relevant to the investigation or prosecution of a money laundering offence, a terrorist activity financing offence or a sanctions evasion offence, or an offence that is substantially similar to any of those offences; and

   **(2)** Paragraph 56.1(2)(a) of the Act is replaced by the following:

-    the Centre has reasonable grounds to suspect that the information would be relevant to the investigation or prosecution of a money laundering offence, a terrorist activity financing offence or **a sanctions evasion offence**, or an offence that is substantially similar to **any of those offences**; and
+    the Centre has reasonable grounds to suspect that the information would be relevant to the investigation or prosecution of a money laundering offence, a terrorist activity financing offence or a sanctions evasion offence, or an offence that is substantially similar to any of those offences; and

   **(3)** Subsection 56.1(4.1) of the Act is replaced by the following:

-    **(4.1)** After a person has been determined by a court to be guilty of a money laundering offence, a terrorist activity financing offence or **a sanctions evasion offence**, or has been determined by a foreign court to be guilty of an offence that is substantially similar to **any of those offences**, whether on acceptance of a plea of guilty or on a finding of guilt, the Centre may, if it has disclosed designated information under subsection (1) or (2) with respect to the investigation or prosecution of the offence, make public the fact that it made such a disclosure.
+    **(4.1)** After a person has been determined by a court to be guilty of a money laundering offence, a terrorist activity financing offence or a sanctions evasion offence, or has been determined by a foreign court to be guilty of an offence that is substantially similar to any of those offences, whether on acceptance of a plea of guilty or on a finding of guilt, the Centre may, if it has disclosed designated information under subsection (1) or (2) with respect to the investigation or prosecution of the offence, make public the fact that it made such a disclosure.

   **(4)** The portion of subsection 56.1(5) of the Act before paragraph (a.1) is replaced by the following:

-    **(5)** For the purposes of this section, **designated information** means, in respect **of a report made under section 7.1 or** of a financial transaction, an attempted financial transaction or an importation or exportation of currency or monetary instruments, **as the case may be**
+    **(5)** For the purposes of this section, **designated information** means, in respect of a report made under section 7.1 or of a financial transaction, an attempted financial transaction or an importation or exportation of currency or monetary instruments, as the case may be

-      the name of any person or entity that **is identified in the report or that** is involved in the transaction, attempted transaction, importation or exportation or of any person or entity acting on their behalf;
+      the name of any person or entity that is identified in the report or that is involved in the transaction, attempted transaction, importation or exportation or of any person or entity acting on their behalf;

   **(5)** Paragraph 56.1(5)(n) of the Act is replaced by the following:

-    indicators of a money laundering offence, a terrorist activity financing offence or **a sanctions evasion offence** related to the transaction, attempted transaction, importation or exportation;
+    indicators of a money laundering offence, a terrorist activity financing offence or a sanctions evasion offence related to the transaction, attempted transaction, importation or exportation;

   **(6)** Subsection 56.1(5) of the Act is amended by striking out "and" at the end of paragraph (r), by adding "and" at the end of paragraph (s) and by adding the following after paragraph (s):